 ACT, SAT, PSAT, and AP Information

 Often the first question about the ACT and SAT that Counselors are asked is "Do I need to take both the ACT and the SAT?" or "Which test should I take?"
 The answer to the first is, no you don't need to take both because colleges accept either one; however, we might suggest that you take both because you might do better on one than the other.

 The answer to the second question is a bit more complicated, depending on the individual.
-Both the ACT and SAT measure the knowledge and academic skills you’ve gained in high school, and both ask you to demonstrate your problem solving and critical thinking skills; the difference lies in the format and content of the test.
+Both the ACT and SAT measure the knowledge and academic skills you have gained in high school, and both ask you to demonstrate your problem solving and critical thinking skills; the difference lies in the format and content of the test.
 Based on the following data (SY 2016-2017), we often recommend that students take the ACT if they choose to only take one test.
 Ironwood Ridge students are doing exceptionally well on the ACT!

 SAT Average Scores for Ironwood Ridge 2018-2019 (164 students tested)